-This is an advanced type of blocking that works by stopping emails that come through a particular IP address or addresses.
+This is an advanced type of block that works by stopping emails that are sent through a particular IP address or addresses.
 If you know of an IP address that sends a large amount of spam then you can block it by using one of the following types of IP address formats:

 - IPv4 (i.e. 192.168.1.1)

 Note that a sender's email IP address is not typically the same as the IP address of their website.
 Emails are usually sent from a different server, and thus a different IP address.
 Block Sender is currently working on creating some helpful features to help you find the sender's mail server IP address so you don't need to do it yourself.
 This feature is recommended for advanced users only.

 How to Block Other Unwanted Mail in Gmail

 The third type of email that we'll be covering in this article is "unwanted email", which isn't necessarily spam, but it's not email you want to receive in your inbox either.
 For example, this might be an email newsletter, email that wasn't actually intended for you, notification emails, etc.

 With this type of email it's always best to first try and unsubscribe or change your notification settings if it originates from a service in which you have an account.
 It's better for an email to not get sent at all than to have to block it.
 If for any reason this doesn't work then you still have some effective options.

 For this type of email it is usually most effective to block by email address, or even by domain, if needed.
 This is because for this type of email the address doesn't usually change often, so blocking just the email address is usually enough.
 For some services, like Facebook for example, transactional emails come from many different email addresses, so you may need to block the domain (

 facebookmail.com in our example) instead.

 As mentioned in other parts of this article, it's best to be careful when blocking emails from services in which you have an account.
 For example, you wouldn't want to block a domain that might send you a password reset email.
 So make sure you first understand exactly what you're blocking.